 Reimagining Harborplace, and other city development projects

 Harborplace in Baltimore has been in a steady decline for years, as store after store and restaurant after restaurant closed.
-Only a couple of places remain open and the entire Light Street Pavilion is closed.
+Only a couple of places remain open and the entire Light Street Pavilion has been shuttered.

 Now, the reimagining of Harborplace has begun.
 Late last year, a local developer named David Bramble purchased the property, and pledged to revive this centerpiece of downtown that was once a proud symbol of Baltimore’s Renaissance.
 Bramble is the Managing Partner at MCB Real Estate.

-Christopher Mfume, a son of Congressman Kweisi Mfume, and the managing partner of CLD Partners.
+Christopher Mfume, a son of Congressman Kweisi Mfume, is the managing partner of CLD Partners.
 His development portfolio includes a number of residential properties across Baltimore.

 Want to join our conversation?
 Email [email protected], or call in at 410-662-8780.